tersesystems/terse-logback/README.md

 }
 ```

 This gets us part of the way there.
-We can then set up a context aware filter decider, which does the same thing but assumes that you have a type `C` that is your external context.
+We can then set up a [`ContextAwareTurboFilterDecider`](https://github.com/tersesystems/terse-logback/blob/master/logback-turbomarker/src/main/java/com/tersesystems/logback/turbomarker/ContextAwareTurboFilterDecider.java), which does the same thing but assumes that you have a type `C` that is your external context.

 ```java
 public interface ContextAwareTurboFilterDecider<C> {